kwu78/static-vis-design/README.md

 ## Submission:
 Your document should be in PDF format and with your submission for part 1 and part 2 on pages 1 and 2, respectively.
 Use Times Roman 11 point type with normal margins, 1.5 line spacing.

+## Grading:
+Based on
+- [30%] Appropriate choice of visual encodings
+- [20%] Effective execution
+each, for the table and the graph.